shad0wrider/FetchDroid/README.md

 ## How does it Actually Work 🤔 ??
 <br>
-FetchDroid uses normal GPS , the signals emitted from satellites and A-GPS (Assisted GPS) which is basically Cell tower data , nearby Wi-Fi networks ,Bluetooth beacons (indoors),Sensor fusion (accelerometer, gyroscope, etc.) to generate your latitude and longitude coordinates with up to 16 meters of accuracy ,all without connecting to WiFi or Data
+FetchDroid uses normal GPS , the signals emitted from satellites and A-GPS (Assisted GPS) which is basically Cell tower data , nearby Wi-Fi networks ,Bluetooth beacons (indoors),Sensor fusion (accelerometer, gyroscope, etc.) to generate your latitude and longitude coordinates with up to 16 meters of accuracy , all without connecting to WiFi or Data

 ## 📄 Privacy Policy